cmwillett/TheDigitalCookbook/MainDishes/CraigsHomemadeVegetableSoup.md

 - 1 diced yellow pepper
 - 1 diced green pepper
 - 1 package of sliced mushrooms
-- 1 bag of noodles (sometimes it takes only a half of a bag)
 - 1 small can of tomato paste
 - 1 tbs of minced garlic
-- Spices - i used black pepper, a pinch of cayenne pepper, some oregano leaves, and some dried basil
+- Spices - i used black pepper, cayenne pepper, some oregano leaves, and some dried basil
+- 32 oz box of vegetable broth
-- V8 juice OR vegetable broth to thickness
+- v8 juice to thickness

 #### Directions:
 1. Dump all ingredients into a large stew pot.
 Stir up as much as possible.